 A quick test that can be done to determine if your fish oil is ethyl ester form is to squeeze the contents into a styrofoam coffee cup.
 If it dissolves a hole through the cup in a few minutes, then you know it contains ethanol in the fish oil and is the inferior ethyl ester form.
 When looking for a good omega-3 fish oil, look on the label to see if it says natural triglyceride form or re-esterfied triglyceride form.
 Both of these would be acceptable.
 The consumer must also be aware of the actual quantity of the omega-3 EPA and DHA levels per serving size.
 I along with most nutritional experts will recommend a minimum of 900 EPA and 600 DHA daily for optimal health benefits.
 These levels would be adjusted higher based on weight, age, diet, and health conditions.
 Look for total omega-3 levels and true EPA and DHA levels when shopping.
 Do not be misled by the total volume of fish oil; look for total omega-3.
 Many omega-3 manufacturers (especially krill oil manufacturers) are notorious for marking the front of the bottle with a large number like 1000mg of krill oil, yet the actual EPA and DHA is only 100mg.

 If you are not able to eat good fish frequently, I highly recommend supplementing with a high-quality omega-3 fish oil in the triglyceride form or re-esterfied triglyceride form.
 Omega-3 is the most studied nutrient on the planet and almost all the evidence points to only positive health benefits from the addition of omega-3 to your diet.
-Some of the health benefits of consuming more omega-3s are: improved heart health, lower triglycerides, better cholesterol ratio, lower blood pressure, decreased plaque in the blood vessels, decreased depression and psychological issues, improved eye health, decrease inflammation throughout the body, decreased neurodegenerative symptoms, decreased cancer, and improved joint and skin health.
+Some of the clinically studied health benefits of consuming more omega-3s are: improved heart health, lower triglycerides, better cholesterol ratio, lower blood pressure, decreased plaque in the blood vessels, decreased depression and psychological issues, improved eye health, decrease inflammation throughout the body, decreased neurodegenerative symptoms, and improved joint and skin health.
 Studies indicate that an omega index (ratio of omega-3 to omega-6) above 8 has heart health benefits.
 These same studies suggest that if these levels stay above 8, there is a reduction in the possibility of getting a heart attack or stroke.

 After researching this omega-3 arena for many years, I went on a research trip to Norway and developed Fortifeye Super Omega.
 I then did an omega index study.
 Patients used 2 gel caps of Fortifeye Super Omega per day.
 I found that 100% of the patients in the study that were less than 250 pounds had an omega index between 9.2 and 11%.
 They were all in the heart-healthy zone by taking 2 Fortifeye Super Omega that contain an EPA of 900 and DHA of 600 in 2 gel capsules in the Triglyceride form.
 Currently, doctors all over the world are recommending Fortifeye Super Omega to their patients.
 Newer emerging studies from 2019 are suggesting that even higher levels of EPA and DHA may be more beneficial for our health, so I developed and released Fortifeye Super Omega-3 Max in the middle of 2019.
 I developed this to have a supplement available for those that may need higher levels of EPA and DHA.
-This new omega has an EPA of 1200 and a DHA of 900 in 2 gel caps, which makes it the most potent omega-3 in a gel cap on the market.
+This new omega has an EPA of 1200 and a DHA of 900 in 2 gel caps, which makes it one of the most potent omega-3 in a gel cap on the market.

 Both Fortifeye Super Omega and Fortifeye Super Omega-3 Max are made at the top Norwegian fish oil factory in Aselund, Norway.
 To learn more about these omega-3 supplements, you can go to www.Fortifeye.com.
 Most of the scientific evidence available today is proving only positive benefits from consuming more of the right form and quantity of omega-3.
 So be healthy and eat more fish or consume more omega-3 supplements.